gitpod-io/retired-gatsby-website/src/docs/index.md

 - **Any device** with a browser and internet connection (Gitpod works with Chrome, Firefox, Safari, Edge and other Chromium-based browsers)
 - Your **local machine** via local VS Code, IntelliJ or simply your shell/terminal where you SSH into your Gitpod workspace (*expected to be released in early Q1/2021*)

 Server-side Gitpod is a Kubernetes application that understands the context from GitLab, GitHub and Bitbucket and spins up containerized dev environments.
-Under the hood is a **customizable Linux environment**, which we call your *workspace*.
+Under the hood is a **customizable Linux container**, which we call your *workspace*.

 #### Workspace